 The United States and the UAE enjoy a robust trade and investment relationship, much of which now has little direct relationship to UAE oil exports.
-This is one of the fastest growing US economic partnerships, globally and in the Gulf region.
-In 2021, the US had a $11.13 billion trade surplus with the UAE, the US’ sixth largest trade surplus globally.
+This is one of the fastest-growing US economic partnerships, globally and in the Gulf region.
+In 2023, the US had a $18.3 billion trade surplus with the UAE, the US’ fourth largest trade surplus globally.

 The UAE has one of the most open economies in the world.
 And its vigorous economic partnership with the United States reflects the UAE’s role as a regional leader in terms of economic reform, openness to international trade and investment, and political stability.